Calamari34/CT-GrottoRoute/README.md

 Shift to confirm or press your set keybind to cancel.

-It'll be saved to gemstone route 8 so just open polar select a random route then route 8 and itll load.

 that's it!
 I spent 30 minutes on this, so if someone would send me a better route to use for this i'll finish it with customised route selection, other grottos, ect.